UML class diagrams

 In the list that opens, select an element you want to navigate to:

 Select a type on the diagram.

 Press ⌃ ⌥ B or select Show Implementations from the context menu:

 Jump to source code

 Select a diagram element that you want to open in the code editor.

 To see the list of methods, fields, and other code elements, select the appropriate icon on the diagram toolbar located on top of the diagram editor.

 To save the diagram as a file, right-click the diagram editor and from the context menu, selectand then the file extension in which you want to save the diagram.

 Manage class diagram

 When working with diagrams, use the context menu in the diagram editor to perform different tasks.
-You can view members of the class, add new, delete the existing ones, see implementations, check parent classes, perform basic refactoring, add notes, and so on.
+You can view members of a type, delete types, see implementations, check parent types, and so on.